-The tax rate you pay in 2017 depends on whether your gain is short-term or long-term.
+The tax rate you pay in 2023 depends on whether your gain is short-term or long-term.

-- Long-term gains on collectibles—such as stamps, antiques and coins—are taxed at 28%, unless you're in the 10% or 15 % or 25% bracket, in which case the 10% or 15% rate or 25% rate applies
+- Long-term gains on collectibles—such as stamps, antiques and coins—are taxed at 28%, or at your ordinary-income tax rate if lower.

-- Long-term gains from stock sales by children under age 19—under age 24 if they are students—may not qualify for the 0% rate because of the Kiddie Tax rules.
+- Long-term gains from stock sales by children under age 19—under age 24 if they are full-time students—may not qualify for the 0% rate because of the Kiddie Tax rules.
 (When these rules apply, the child’s gains may be taxed at the parents’ higher rates.)

 What is a capital loss?

-A capital loss is a loss on the sale of a capital asset such as a stock, bond, mutual fund or real estate.
+A capital loss is a loss on the sale of a capital asset such as a stock, bond, mutual fund or investment real estate.
 As with capital gains, capital losses are divided by the calendar into short- and long-term losses.